 A final word of warning

 Although there are many benefits to completing one year A Level courses… As you might expect, they are not for everybody.
 You are cramming two years worth of studying and coursework into one academic year.
 So these are best suited to either extremely capable and motivated students.
-Or students who already have a familiarity with the course material (i.e. resits, IB students etc.) Finally, check out more of my education blog posts here.
+Or students who already have a familiarity with the course material (i.e. resits, IB students etc.) Finally, check out this post on increasing productivity when studying from home.